DavidBaezDbz/check_www_site_bash.sh/README.md

 ## Started 🚀

 Script in **bash**.
 Checks an array of sites to verify if the sites are up, down or if they take a long time to open the site.
-The bash have three parameters:
+The bash have four (4) parameters:
 - The time to check the sites.
 - Flag to create evidence.
 - Flag only create and send the evidence.